GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/window/index.md

 With the action to change the title, the title bar on Windows, macOS and Linux will be changed.
 Nothing will be visible on Android and iOS.
 For HTML5 games, the web page title will be changed.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the window on this reference page](/gdevelop5/all-features/window/reference/)
+All actions, conditions and expressions are listed in [the window reference page](/gdevelop5/all-features/window/reference/).